-During 2020, Lodbrok's engagement was primarily directed to companies' management teams and boards; we held meetings with management; we wrote letters to companies to raise concerns; and we raised issues through companies' advisors.
-We also sought to interact with third parties including suppliers, customers, industry specialists and other stakeholders where applicable.
+During 2021, Lodbrok's engagement continued, where relevant, to be directed to companies' management teams and boards; we held meetings with management; we wrote letters to companies to raise concerns; and we raised issues through companies' advisors.
+We also continued to seek to interact with third parties including suppliers, customers, industry specialists and other stakeholders where applicable.
+This has been an ongoing process due to the nature of our investments and our longer term holdings in investee companies.
 In general, Lodbrok focuses its engagement on companies that are within its investment portfolio, rather than target companies.
 At present, in private credit markets, information is generally only provided to current (rather than prospective) investors.
 Unfortunately, this makes it difficult to productively engage with companies in which Lodbrok is not invested.